jundalisay/sp/content/en/material/fallacies/einstein.md

 This is proven by the priest-physicist Lemaitre.
 The bad lot of intellectuals that would have become priests, opted instead to study science and impose materialist dogmas that other humans must follow.

-The Church of Religion, and the supremace of God, was merely replaced by the Church of Science, and the supremacy of the limited 5 senses.
+The Church of Religion and the supremacy of God was merely replaced by the Church of Science and the supremacy of the limited 5 senses.

 {{< i s="/graphics/physics/ccc.jpg" a="CCC" c="Penrose, who advanced the CCC Theory, is like a priest describing how God created the universe.
 Both priest and mathematician are slaves to their imaginations.
 The priest is a slave to the rules in the Bible.
 The mathematician is a slave to the rules of constants.
 Both do hacks to make their propositions seem realistic or believable" >}}